SAFE-h2/SAFE-h2-v2024-1/Example-dataset_Readme.txt

 Example Dataset:

 This is a simulated genotypic-dataset.
 It includes 1000 genotypes and 200000 variants.
+The example dataset can be downloaded from DOI: 10.6084/m9.figshare.24025728, Link: https://figshare.com/s/7193d332894f11deb1a5.

 A.